Chesapeake Bay Critical Area Mapping Update

 (Sectional Map Amendment, House Bill 1253)

-On April 10, 2014, the Prince George’s County Planning Board initiated an SMA for the Chesapeake Bay Critical Area (CBCA).
-The County Council, sitting as the District Council, concurred with the Planning Board's initiation in CR-21-2014 approved on April 22, 2014.
-On June 12, 2014, the Planning Board held a public hearing and received testimony on the SMA.
-On June 26, 2014, the Planning Board adopted the SMA and authorized transmittal of the package to the County Council for their consideration.
-On October 21, 2014 the County Council approved CR-97-2014 that approved the updated map.
+- October 21, 2014 - the County Council approved CR-97-2014 that approved the updated map.
 Three Council Bills (CB-64-2014, CB-65-2014 and CB-66-2014) have been approved by the County Council in support of the updated map.
-The Council Resolution and the Council Bills can be found on the county’s Legislative Information System web page: http://lis.princegeorgescountymd.gov/
+The Council Resolution and the Council Bills can be found on the county’s Legislative Information System web page.

 Instructions on how to access the Interactive Critical Area Mapping Tool for the Prince George's County map.
 You will need Internet Explorer 8 or better to view/use this tool.

-Questions regarding the state law and mapping should be directed to Lisa Hoerger, 410-260-3460, of the Chesapeake and Coastal Bays Commission staff.
-Their web site has more information on this project here: http://www.dnr.state.md.us/criticalarea/mapupdate.asp.
+For questions regarding the state law and mapping contact Lisa Hoerger, 410-260-3460, of the Chesapeake and Coastal Bays Commission staff, or visit their web site for more information on this project.

 General questions regarding the mapping process in Prince George’s County should be directed to the M-NCPPC Planning Department’s Planning Information Services at 301-952-3208.